 Sales Orders and Invoices

 - Acctivate only synchronizes Sales Invoices with QuickBooks.
-Sales Orders will need to be referenced within Acctivate rather than in QuickBooks.
+Sales Orders will need to be created within Acctivate rather than in QuickBooks.

 - Acctivate Sales Orders will be released for invoicing when ready.
 This action will remove the stock from Inventory and bill the Customer.
 At the time of your next synchronization the newly created Invoice will be sent to QuickBooks Accounts Receivable.